Downloads (.pdf & .doc)

 This office also has a sink, counter, mirror, and wardrobe rack so it can be a ground floor alternative star dressing room.

-There is wireless throughout the backtstage area, ask any of the house crew or staff for the password.
+There is wireless throughout the backstage area, ask any of the house crew or staff for the password.
 Hard lines exist in the first floor SL dressing rooms and the SR production office.

 The dressing rooms are located SL, one flight of stairs above stage level.
 There are 12 dressing rooms distributed across three floors.
 The star dressing room, located on the first floor, is 8′ x 20′.
 It is equipped with a sink, clothes hooks, makeup mirrors, a full length mirror, a phone, a couch, and refrigerator.